What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Present Work: MaskGAE

 \subsection{Learning objective}

 The loss for MaskGAE has two parts: (i) \textbf{Reconstruction loss}.
-The reconstruction loss measures how well the model rebuilds the \emph{masked} graph in terms of edge-reconstruction, which in a form is similar to Eq.~\eqref{eq:gae}, but replaces the term $\mathcal{E}^+=\mathcal{E}_\text{mask}$. (ii) \textbf{Regression loss.} The regression loss measures how closely the prediction of node degree match to the original one in the masked graph.
-We computes the mean squared error (MSE) between the approximated and original degree in terms of node level:
+The reconstruction loss measures how well the model rebuilds the \emph{masked} graph in terms of edge-reconstruction, which in a form is similar to Eq.~\eqref{eq:gae}, but replaces the term $\mathcal{E}^+=\mathcal{E}_\text{mask}$. (ii) \textbf{Regression loss.} The regression loss measures how closely the prediction of node degree matches the original one in the masked graph.
+We compute the mean squared error (MSE) between the approximated and original degree in terms of node level: